deltachat/deltachat-core-rust/draft/group-sync.rst

   which is, apart from the added/removed member, not consistent with our own view, send a "Chat-Group-Member-Correction" message out, attaching the original added/removed mime-message for all mismatching contacts.
+  If we have no relevant add/del information, don't send a correction message out.

-- When receiving added/removed attachments don't do the check_consistency+correction message dance.
+- Upong receiving added/removed attachments we don't do the check_consistency+correction message dance.
 This avoids recursion problems and hard-to-reason-about chatter.